Skip to main content

 Synthetic Progestins a More Complex Picture

-Synthetic progestins, such as (MPA), have a different set of interactions.
+Synthetic progestins, such as medroxyprogesterone acetate (MPA), have a different set of interactions.
 These compounds were used in the landmark Women’s Health Initiative (WHI) study, and the results from that trial have shaped much of the discourse around hormonal therapy.
 It is now understood that the type of progestin is a key factor.
+Some synthetic progestins possess androgenic properties, meaning they can act similarly to testosterone.
+This can lead to less favorable outcomes on cardiovascular markers.

 For instance, certain synthetic progestins can more significantly counteract the HDL-C-raising effect of estrogen.
-The WHI trial, which combined with MPA, found an increased risk of coronary heart disease, leading to questions about the progestin’s role in that outcome.
+The WHI trial, which combined oral estrogen with MPA, found an increased risk of coronary heart disease, leading to questions about the progestin’s role in that outcome.
 This highlights the importance of distinguishing between different hormonal formulations when assessing cardiovascular risk.

 Comparative Influence of Progestins on Cardiovascular Markers with Transdermal Estrogen